Sukhdev Singh Dasuwal: Various assassinations and attacks

 On 21 September 1990, KCF, KLF, BKI, and SSF claimed responsibility for an attack on a SPO base which killed 2 officers.

 On 21 September 1990, KCF, KLF, BKI, and SSF claimed responsibility for killing a Nirankari in Patiala.

 On 28 September 1990, KCF, KLF, BKI, and SSF claimed responsibility for killing Inspector Rajinderpal Singh.

-On 23 November 1990, KCF, KLF, BKI, BTFK, and SSF claimed responsibility for killing Congress president of Jalandhar district, Gurdarshan Singh.
+On 23 November 1990, KCF, KLF, BKI, BTFK, and SSF claimed responsibility for killing Indian National Congress president of Jalandhar district, Gurdarshan Singh.
 They claimed he was a police informant involved in the killing of militants.

-On 24 November 1990, at 9 am Babbar along with other militant groups part of the Sohan Singh Committee killed Superintendent of Police (Operations) Harjit Singh in a bomb blast at Tarn Taran.
+On 24 November 1990, at 9 am Sukhdev along with other militant groups part of the Sohan Singh Committee killed Superintendent of Police (Operations) Harjit Singh in a bomb blast at Tarn Taran.
 Sikh militants had been studying Harjit's travel routes for some time.
 A remote-controlled bomb had been placed on a road Harjit usually drove by to go to the doctor.
 When Harjit's lead security vehicles drove by and it was just his vehicle over the bomb it was detonated.
 In the explosion three of his security guards were killed and his vehicle was destroyed.
-Harjit's limbs were found over 100 meters away from the location of the explosion.
 A permanent curfew was put on the town after.
-A saying about the incident is, "He had a security vehicle in front of him and behind him, so he would be safe from all sides.
-But he didn’t count on his death coming from below".
 Twenty-two days prior to his death Harjit had killed the chief of BTFK (S) Sukhwinder Singh Sangha along with four other militants.
-KLF, KCF, Babbar Khalsa, SSF, and BTFK (S) members held a meeting afterward pledging to kill Harjit within 31 days of Sangha's death.
+Khalistan Liberation Force (KLF), KCF, BKI, SSF, and BTFK (S) members held a meeting afterward pledging to kill Harjit.
 Major Singh of KCF was given the lead role in the killing.
-A famous kavishri ballad about this incident says, "24th November at exactly 9, for Sangha’s revenge Major Singh and his allies have arrived.
-Without wasting any time Kharkus have come to kill him… The 5 jathebandis [Groups] had said we would hit him hard… To become SSP he had done many misdeeds… Watch how with a computer system [remote-controlled bomb] Kharkus blow him up.
-Harjit’s wife watches his limbs blow up… Operation Shera has been done on the SP of Operation."

-On 26 October 1991, R.N.
-Goyal, Chief Health Officers Ludhiana, Bachitar Singh Director Health Services Punjab, and 5 others were killed by KCF, KLF, BTFK, BKI, and SSF.
+On 26 October 1991, R. N. Goyal, Chief Health Officers Ludhiana, Bachitar Singh Director Health Services Punjab, and 5 others were killed by KCF, KLF, BTFK, BKI, and SSF.
 They claimed that the doctors had forged autopsy’s, improperly treated Sikhs, and aided in police killings.